Toronto newcomer family: RRSP, childcare, or buying sooner?

 What the numbers show

-These presets are deliberately cashflow-first.
+These three paths are deliberately cashflow-first.
 They treat your 30s as a stability window, then let investing step up later when childcare eases and income usually rises.

 How to read the table: